Fast Thinking & Fast Cleaning | Tips to Tidy Your Home When Company’s Coming Soon

 First Things First

 It might be overwhelming when you first think about the possibility of entertaining guests—especially if it’s at the end of the week and your regular cleaning day hasn’t happened yet (if you’re like us, Saturday mornings are catch-up days).
 But it might seem overwhelming simply because you’re thinking about your WHOLE house.
 Think only about the rooms your guests will be using.
 Bedroom doors can be shut, as well as the doors to your den, basement, and any bathrooms that you won’t be using for guests.
+Of course, in some cases the event will in fact entail letting your guests access the whole house.
+If that’s the case and you haven’t’ decluttered in a while you might even need to call a dumpster rental service to be a bit faster.

 One of the mistakes we all make is not leaving enough time to tidy up our own selves.
 Some fast cleaning can lead to sweat and frazzled hair for sure.
 Calculate the time it will take to scrub yourself up, too.